 This lease addendum adds the following paragraphs to the lease between Tenant and Landlord referred to above:

-Purpose of Addendum: The lease for the above referenced unit is being amended to include the provisions of this addendum (“Addendum”) because the Tenant has been approved to receive rental assistance as a part of the Emergency Solutions Rapid Rehousing Program (“ESG”) program administered by the Indiana Housing and Community Development Authority with federal funding received from the U.S. Department of Housing and Urban Development (“HUD”) therefore, the Lease must comply with the Violence Against Women Reauthorization Act of 2013 (“VAWA”) and it cannot contain lease terms that are prohibited by HUD.
+Purpose of Addendum: The lease for the above referenced unit is being amended to include the provisions of this addendum (“Addendum”) because the Tenant has been approved to receive rental assistance as a part of the Emergency Solutions Rapid Rehousing Program (“ESG”) administered by the Indiana Housing and Community Development Authority (“IHCDA”) with federal funding received from the U.S. Department of Housing and Urban Development (“HUD”).
+Therefore, the lease must comply with the Violence Against Women Reauthorization Act of 2013 (“VAWA”) and it cannot contain lease terms that are prohibited by HUD.
 Under the ESG program,      (hereafter referred to as Subrecipient) will make monthly payments to the Landlord on behalf of the Tenant.

-Rental Assistance Payment Contract: The parties have signed the lease (the “Lease”) for the dwelling unit identified above (the “Unit”) on the condition that the Subrecipient and Landlord will promptly execute a Rental Assistance Payment Contract (“RAP”).
+Rental Assistance Payment Contract: The parties have signed the lease (“Lease”) for the Unit on the condition that the Subrecipient and Landlord will promptly execute a Rental Assistance Payment Contract (“RAP”).
 The Lease shall not become effective unless a RAP has been executed by both the Landlord and the Subrecipient and is effective the first day of the term of the Lease.

 Conflict with Other Provisions of the Lease: In case of any conflict between the provisions of this Addendum and other sections of the Lease, the provisions of this Addendum shall prevail.

-Term of the Lease: The term shall begin on       (enter start date) and end      (enter end date) unless any of the following events occur: (1) the Lease is terminated by the Landlord in accordance with applicable State and local landlord and tenant laws, or (2) the Lease is terminated by the Tenant in accordance with the Lease or by mutual agreement during the term of the Lease (the “Term”).
+Term of the Lease: The term shall begin on       (enter start date) and end on       (enter end date) unless any of the following events occur: (1) the Lease is terminated by the Landlord in accordance with applicable State and local landlord and tenant laws, or (2) the Lease is terminated by the Tenant in accordance with the Lease or by mutual agreement during the term of the Lease (the “Term”).

 Rental Assistance Payment: Each month the Subrecipient will make a rental assistance payment to the Landlord on behalf of the Tenant.
 This payment shall be credited by the Landlord toward the monthly rent payable by the Tenant.
 The Tenant shall pay the balance of the monthly rent that is due.